 What does the role involve?
-There are many different types of keepers between Edinburgh Zoo and the Highland Wildlife Park – keepers that work with carnivores, birds and Penguins, hoof stock, primates and Koalas!
+There are many different types of keepers between Edinburgh Zoo and Highland Wildlife Park – keepers that work with carnivores, birds and Penguins, hoof stock, primates and Koalas!
 The role requires dedication and plenty of hard work!

 Any other extra-curricular activities?
 Build up your experience by working with animals, for example on farms, in kennels, riding stables or in a veterinary practice.

 Visitor Experience Assistant

-What qualifications do you need?
-A good understanding of, and being able to deliver first-class customer service and care is paramount.
-Individuals are expected to be educated to Standard Grade level, with a competent level of numeracy skills.
-Previous experience within a visitor attraction would be an advantage, especially in admissions, or a retail environment.
+What qualification do you need?
+A good understanding of how to deliver a first class customer service and strong communication skills.
+Individuals are expected to be educated to Standard Grade level, with competent levels in numeracy and English.
+Prior experience within the tourism sector and other visitor attractions would be advantageous, especially in an admissions environment.